Picture of The JBL Flip 6 speaker while recharging.

 JBL Flip 6 Charging Issues

-Among the ways you can tell that the Flip 6 is not recharging, is by reading the battery status gauge on the top of the unit.
-Now the meter changes from white to pulsing red during play, to alert you that the battery is running low.
+You can tell that the Flip 6 is not charging by reading the battery gauge.
+So this meter changes from white to pulsing red during play.
+This means that the battery is running low.
+It also shows the amount of charge remaining by displaying various patterns of white.

 But there’s a problem if this flashing keeps going, even when you attach the charger.
 Why?
 Because the battery gauge should change at this point though, to blinking white, when you apply power.
 When the gauge stops flashing red, this means that the speaker is getting some juice from the adapter.
 But if the red blinking continues, then correct recharging is likely not occurring.